smldlyst/Profile/README.md

 ### Core Competency
 1. Model fit
- : I use Python & R for various machine learning models, and I have studied the theoretical background of most models.
-For regression/classification problems, I can properly develop predictive models.
+ : I can perform statistical and machine learning modeling for regression/classification prediction skillfully, and I have studied the theoretical background of most models.

 1. Model deployment **[I can service machine learning models to customers and collaborate with developers.]**
- : I have experience in developing Model API, and I can deploy a model that can upload the plumber API to GCP through docker.
+ : I have the ability to develop DB APIs and model APIs.

 1. Visualization app development **[I can provide analysis results in the form of an interaction graph and implement a prototype app.]**
- : I have experience developing visualization prototype apps using R Shiny.
-This app provides an interaction graph representing the predicted value according to the action of the user interface.
-In addition, it can be visualized using geographic information.
+ : I can provide data analysis results through app development.

 ### Project
 - Analysis of Influencing Factors on Subjective Satisfaction (2022) *CFA, AutoML, XAI
 - Development Credit rating model using statistical machine learning (2022) *glmboost
-- Sightseeing Recommendation System (2021) *
+- Sightseeing Recommendation System (2021) *serving model api
-- Improvement of KB commercial area analysis & Development of commercial district, for small business owners (2018)
+- Improvement of KB commercial area analysis & Development of commercial district, for small business owners (2018) *r shiny

 ### TMI
 - Study & Interest